 What Should I Do After a Train Accident?

-You should see a doctor promptly so they can evaluate your health, treat any injuries you have, and possibly foresee any that could emerge later.
+See a doctor promptly to evaluate your health, treat any injuries, and foresee any medical issues that could emerge later.
 Your physical exam also shows that you received prompt medical treatment and that the accident caused your injuries.

 Other things you can do include: